Purchasing xylitol from GMO-free sources/not made from corn in China

 "The Really Healthy Company's AlphaSweet Xylitol is 100% pure-grade white granulated (like sugar) product made from sustainably harvested birch trees (not corn) and is GMO-free.
 Also, for every tree used in the manufacture of this xylitol, two more are planted in its place, and is from Finland."

-"from organic hardwood, not corn – GMO free, USA."
+from organic hardwood, not corn – GMO free, USA

-"predominantly from Beech and Birch hardwood, and is from Finland."
+"predominantly from Finnish Beech and Birch hardwood"

 Related questions in Healing Teeth Naturally's Xylitol FAQ